Anonymous1368/Cenliea/README.md

 # Cenliea

-## Cenliea: A Cross-Encoder NLI Framework Enhanced by LLM-Based Reasoning for Transferable, Domain-Agnostic Entity Alignment

 Code Appendix for the Paper [Cenliea: A Cross-Encoder NLI Framework Enhanced by LLM-Based Reasoning for Transferable, Domain-Agnostic Entity Alignment](https://openreview.net/forum?id=v4Fnw1oySH) sumbitted for AAAI 2026.

 This repository provides the complete codebase for **Cenliea** and **Cenliea+**, two complementary pipelines for entity alignment (EA) across heterogeneous knowledge graphs (KGs).
 The framework combines structured input encoding, multilingual NLI-based embeddings, and LLM-augmented reasoning to offer a generalizable, explainable alignment approach.